mushroomhostage/RealisticChat/README.md

 **garbleAllDroppedMessage** (~~~): Message replacement to display if you were unlucky enough for your entire message to be garbled.
 Set to null to disable replacement.

+**chatLineFormat** (player: message): The format of the chat line to be shown to the player. "player" is replaced with the player's display name, and "message" with the message text.

 **yellMax** (4): Maximum exclamation marks allowed at end of message to increase yelling level.

 **yell.#.hunger** (1, 2, 4, 20): Hunger (in half-drumsticks) depleted for each yelling level